ArchiveBox/ArchiveBox/README.md

 **1. Get your bookmarks:**

-Follow the links here to find instructions for each exporting bookmarks from each service.
+Follow the links here to find instructions for exporting bookmarks from each service.

  - [Pocket](https://getpocket.com/export)
  - [Pinboard](https://pinboard.in/export/)